 Do you have insurance and do you pay taxes?
 Yes and yes!
 I’ve always believed in running a business with integrity and honesty.
 For that reason, I do everything legitimately and legally.
 I carry both business liability insurance, indemnity insurance and equipment insurance.
 And I pay state and federal taxes.

 Do you charge travel fees in Colorado?
 Heck no!Any chance I get to travel around this beautiful state of mine is a privilege and it’s not something I would ever charge someone for.
-That being said, if your wedding is far away (Aspen, Telluride etc.) I do appreciate a hotel room the night of the wedding.
+That being said, if your wedding is far away ( like Telluride!)
+I do appreciate a hotel room the night of the wedding.

 What kind of gear do you use?
 I’m a Canon girl.
 I LOVE the creamy skin tones and vibrant colors that Canon lenses produce, so I think I’m going to be a Canon user for life.
 If you really want to know exactly what gear I shoot with, here’s the list: